Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Pseudo-norm families

 \begin{definition} Let $E$ be a finite-dimensional $K$-vector space equipped with a pseudo-norm family $\xi =(\|\cdot\|_\omega)_{\omega\in \Omega}$. \begin{itemize} \item[(1)] The family $\xi$ is called \emph{continuous}, respectively \emph{usc}, \emph{lsc} if, for any $s\in E$, the map $(\omega\in \Omega)\mapsto \log\|s\|_{\omega} \in [-\infty,+\infty]$ is continuous, respectively usc, lsc.
 We denote by $\cN(E)^{\cont}$, respectively $\cN(E)^{\usc}$, $\cN(E)^{\lsc}$ the set of continuous, respectively usc, lsc pseudo-norm families on $E$. \item[(2)] The family $\xi$ is called $\nu$\emph{-measurable} if, for any $s\in E$, the map $(\omega\in \Omega)\mapsto \log\|s\|_{\omega} \in [-\infty,+\infty]$ is $\nu$-measurable.
 We denote by $\cN(E)^{\nu}$ the set of $\nu$-measurable pseudo-norm families on $E$. \end{itemize} \end{definition}

+\begin{remark} Using the interpretation given in Proposition \ref{prop:ZR_interpretation_pseudo-norm_family}, one can prove that a pseudo-norm family on a $K$-vector space $E$ is continuous/usc/lsc iff the associated metric on the corresponding vector bundle $\cE$ on $\tilde{\Omega}$ is continuous/usc/lsc.
+This is a consequence of the fact that any element $s\in E$ are interpreted as a meromorphic section of $\cE$. \end{remark}

 \begin{example} \begin{itemize} \item[(1)] Let $\xi$ be a pseudo-norm family on a finite-dimensional $K$-vector space $E$.
 Assume that $\xi$ is either usc or lsc.
 Then $\xi$ is a $\nu$-measurable norm family on $E$.
 In particular, if $\xi$ is continuous, then $\xi$ is $\nu$-measurable. \item[(2)] Assume that $\Omega$ is discrete.
 Let $E$ be a finite-dimensional $K$-vector space equipped with a pseudo-norm family $\xi =(\|\cdot\|_\omega)_{\omega\in \Omega}$.
-Then $\xi$ is continuous. \item[(3)] Model pseudo-norm families constructed in Example \ref{example:model_semi-norm_family} are continuous.
-Indeed, as $\Omega_{\ar}$ and $\Omega_{\um}$ are open, it follows from the definition of such pseudo-norm families on each of these open sets. \end{itemize} \end{example}
+Then $\xi$ is continuous. \item[(3)] In the situation of Example \ref{example:model_semi-norm_family} (1), a pseudo-norm family is $\nu$-measurable iff it is measurable in the sense of (\cite{ChenMori}, \S 4.1.3). \item[(4)] Model pseudo-norm families constructed in Example \ref{example:model_semi-norm_family} (2) are continuous.
+Indeed, as $\Omega_{\infty}$ and $\Omega_{\um}$ are open, it follows from the definition of such pseudo-norm families on each of these open sets. \end{itemize} \end{example}